RMC Switchgears Limited

-Your Company is fully committed to uphold and maintain the dignity of women working inthe Company.
-Pursuant to the provisions of Section 21 of the Sexual Harassment of Women atthe Workplace (Prevention Prohibition Redressal) Act 2013 the Company has formulatedan Anti-Sexual Harassment Policy.
+Our Company is fully committed to uphold and maintain the dignity of women working inthe Company.
+Pursuant to the provisions of Section 21 of the Sexual Harassment of Women atthe Workplace (Prevention Prohibition and Redressal) Act 2013 the Company hasformulated Workplace Anti-Harassment Policy.
 All employees (permanent contractualtemporary and trainees) are covered under this policy.
 During the year under review theCompany has not received any complaint pertaining to sexual harassment.
 The Company hasduly constituted Internal Complaint Committee for the Prevention of Sexual Harassment atWorkplace.

-As per Provisions of Section 135 of the Company Act 2013 and rules made there underthe Corporate Social Responsibility is not applicable on your company for the FinancialYear 2019-20.
+As per Provisions of Section 135 of the Company Act 2013 and rules made there underthe requirement of constituting Corporate Social Responsibility Committee is notapplicable on your company for the Financial Year 2020-21.

 The Company maintained healthy cordial and harmonious industrial relations at alllevels.
 The Directors places on record their appreciation for the valuable contributionmade by the employees of the Company.

-Pursuant to the provisions of Regulation 15 (2) (a) of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015compliance with the provisions of Regulation 27 and para C D E of Schedule V is notmandatory in respect of the listed entities which have listed its specified securities onSME platform
+Pursuant to the provisions of Regulation 15 (2) (a) of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015compliance with the provisions of Regulation 27 and Para C D E of Schedule V is notmandatory in respect of the listed entities which have listed its specified securities onSME platform

 During the year the Company has complied with all applicable secretarial standards.

 The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and all employees in the course of day to day business operations ofthe company.
-The Company believes in "Zero Tolerance" against briberycorruption and unethical dealings / behaviors of any form and the Board has laid down thedirectives to counter suc h acts.
-The Code has been uploaded on the Company's websitewww.rmcindia.in.
+The Company believes in "Zero Tolerance" against briberycorruption and unethical dealings / behaviours of any form and the Board has laid down thedirectives to counter such acts.

 The Code lays down the standard procedure of business conduct which is expected to befollowed by the Directors and the designated employees in their business dealings and inparticular on matters relating to integrity in the work place in business practices andin dealing with stakeholders.
-The Code gives guidance through examples on the expectedbehavior from an employee in a given situation and the reporting structure.
+The Code gives guidance through examples on the expectedbehaviour from an employee in a given situation and the reporting structure.

 All the Board Members and the Senior Management personnel have confirmed compliancewith the Code.
 All Management Staff were given appropriate training in this regard.

 In compliance with the provisions of Securities Exchange Board of India (Prohibition ofInsider Trading) Regulations 2015 the Board has adopted a code of conduct and code ofpractices and procedures for fair disclosure of unpublished price sensitive information topreserve the confidentiality of price sensitive information to prevent misuse thereof andregulate trading by designated persons.
 The code of practices and procedures for fairdisclosure of unpublished price sensitive information is also available on the Company'swebsite i.e. www.rmcindia.in.
 The Board is responsible for implementation of the Code.
 AllBoard of Directors and the designated employees have confirmed compliance with the Code.

-Audit Transfer and Refund) Rules 2016 (the Rules") mandates that thecompanies to transfer the amount of dividend which remained unclaimed for a period ofseven years from the unpaid dividend account to the Investor Educationand Protection Fund (IEPF).
+Audit Transfer and Refund) Rules 2016 (the Rules") mandates that thecompanies to transfer the amount of dividend which remained unclaimed for a period ofseven years from the unpaid dividend account to the Investor Education and ProtectionFund (IEPF).
 Further the Rules also mandate that the share on which dividend has not beenpaid or claimed for seven consecutive years or more be transferred to the IEPF.

-1. Unclaimed dividend transferred to IEPF during the year 2018-19 - NIL
+1. Unclaimed dividend transferred to IEPF during the year 2019-20 - NIL

-2. Shares transferred to IEPF during the year 2018-19 - NIL
+2. Shares transferred to IEPF during the year 2019-20 - NIL

-The information under section 134(3) (m) of the Companies Act 2013 read with Rule 8(3)of the Companies (Accounts) Rules 2014 for the year ended March 31 2019 are given atAnnexure-H and forms port of the Board's Report.
+The information under section 134(3) (m) of the Companies Act 2013 read with Rule 8(3)of the Companies (Accounts) Rules 2014 for the year ended March 31 2020 are given atAnnexure-H and forms port of the Board's Report.

 The Company strive to conduct its business and strengthen the relationships in a mannerthat is dignified distinctive and responsible.
 Thus the Board of Directors have adoptedvarious codes and policies to carry out the duties in an ethical manner.
 The various codesand policies are as under:

-1) Code of Conduct of board of directors and senior management personnel;
+1. Code of Conduct of board of directors and senior management personnel;

-2) Board's performance evaluation policy
+2. Board's performance evaluation policy Familiarization Policy

-4) Code of Conduct for Prohibition of Insider Trading;
+3. Code of Conduct for Prohibition of Insider Trading;

-6) Whistle Blower Policy and Vigil Mechanism;
+5. Whistle Blower Policy and Vigil Mechanism;

-7) Risk Management Policy;
+6. Risk Management Policy;

-8) Policy for related party transactions;
+7. Policy for related party transactions;

-9) Nomination and Remuneration Policy;
+8. Nomination and Remuneration Policy;

 9. Policy for determining materiality of events/information; and.
 10. WorkplaceAnti-Harassment Policy.
 Codes & Policies as above mentioned may be accessed on theCompany's website at the www.rmcindia.in

-Your Directors acknowledge a deep sense of gratitude for the continued support extendedby Investors Customers Business Associates Bankers and Vendors and place on record itsappreciation for the significant contribution made by the employees at all levels throughtheir hard work and dedication at all levels which has continued to be Company's majorstrength.
+The Directors acknowledge a deep sense of gratitude for the continued support extendedby Investors Customers Business Associates Bankers and Vendors and place on record itsappreciation for the significant contribution made by the employees at all levels throughtheir hard work and dedication at all levels which has continued to be Company's majorstrength.